 To eliminate keywords without much value or chance of ranking, consider these three factors:

-- Relevance – From the previous steps, you would know the needs of your customer and their problems.
+- Relevance: From the previous steps, you would know the needs of your customer and their problems.
 Use this knowledge to decide if the keyword is relevant for your potential customers.

 Once you have finalized a list of keywords, it’s time to use them within your pages.
-Your inbound marketing strategy will require a solid SEO foundation.
-It all starts with choosing the right keywords and using them in your pages.

-SEO will be an ongoing function conducted by an experienced SEO analyst.
+White label SEO will be an ongoing function conducted by an experienced SEO analyst.
 You will need multiple batches of keywords for multiple feature pages, product pages, and blog posts on the website.